SilasRobitschko/SWNeural/Readme.md

 ### Setup

+The Python version used during development was Python 3.12.5.
+For other Python versions, please refer to documentation.

 Working in a virtual environment is highly recommended and make sure to have all the dependencies installed:

 ```bash